 What Burson's leadership said

-The number behind the study
+The numbers behind the study

 According to PRWeek's Agency Business Report 2026, Burson reported global revenue of $860 million in 2025, down 6% from 2024's $915 million.
 U.S. revenue came in at $352.5 million, also down 6%.
-The Credibility Paradox is good research — and it is also the kind of category-defining methodology a holding-company firm releases when growth has stalled and the offering needs a reset.
+The Credibility Paradox is rigorous research — and it is the kind of category-defining methodology a holding-company firm releases when growth has stalled and the offering needs a reset.

 That does not invalidate the data.
 It does explain why this study, this quarter, from this firm, with this much methodology stacked behind it.
-The category is repricing.
-Everyone is looking for the next number to sell to a CMO.

 What this means for the discipline of public relations